Campus Housing's Educational Advantage Heading link

 We believe that a student’s learning process is ongoing and we work to create academic opportunities outside of the classroom.
 These opportunities are intentionally developed and part of the educational advantage students receive when they choose to live on-campus.

-The Faculty in Residence Program offers the opportunity for selected faculty and their families to live in a residential community with students.
 It is a unique experience that encourages a crucial link between students and faculty.
-The Resident Faculty work closely with the Residence Life staff to create programs for the residents.
+Faculty-in-Residence work closely with Campus Housing’s Residence Life staff to create opportunities for interaction and learning in the living and learning environment of Campus Housing.